wernsey/d.awk/README.md

 Configuration options can be set in the `BEGIN` block of the script, or passed to the script through Awk's `-v` command-line option:
 - `-v Title="My Document Title"` to set the `<title/>` of the HTML
-- `-v stylesheet="style.css"` to use a separate file as style sheet.
+- `-v StyleSheet=style.css` to use a separate file as style sheet.
 - `-v TopLinks=1` to have links to the top of the document next to headers.
 - `-v Pretty=1` enable Syntax highlighting with Google's [code-prettify][] library.
 - `-v HideToCLevel=n` specifies the level of the Table of Contents that should be collapsed by default.
 For example, a value of 3 means that headers above level 3 will be collapsed in the Table of Contents initially.
 - `-v classic_underscore=1` words_with_underscores behave like old markdown
   where the underscores in the word counts as emphasis.
 The default behaviour is to have `words_like_this` not contain any emphasis.